Most interesting landmarks of India

 Below are listed the most amazing natural and man made landmarks of India.

-India is enormous country with numerous interesting monuments of nature including part of the highest mountains of the world – Himalaya.
-Long presence of developed civilization and recent overpopulation though has decreased the level of biodiversity, except for remote parts at Himalaya, in North-Eastern India and the unique Andaman and Nikobar Islands.
+India is an enormous country with numerous interesting monuments of nature including part of the highest mountains of the world – Himalaya.
+The long presence of developed civilization and recent overpopulation though has decreased the level of biodiversity, except for remote parts at Himalaya, in North-Eastern India and the unique Andaman and Nicobar Islands.

 Here are included selected natural monuments – Wondermondo though admits that Indian natural monuments are overshadowed by the unique cultural heritage of the country.

-- The Great Banyan – Kolkata, West Bengal.
-Belongs to trees with largest canopy.
-This Ficus benghalensis L. is considered to be some 200 – 250 years old, area of canopy – 1.5 hectares, circumference of canopy – 1 kilometere.
+- The Great Banyan – Howrah, West Bengal.
+Belongs to trees with the largest canopy.
+This Ficus benghalensis L. is considered to be some 200 – 250 years old, the area of the canopy – 1.5 hectares, circumference of the canopy – 1 kilometer.
 Height up to 25 meters, contains some 2,880 aerial roots rooted in soil.

 - Jog Falls (Gersoppa Falls) – Karnataka.
-Highest large vertical plunge in India – Sharavathi River here falls 253 meters.
-Average width – 472 meters.
+The most impressive waterfall in India – Sharavati River here falls 253 meters.
+Width of waterfall reaches 580 during the monsoons – then it is one of the world’s most impressive waterfalls.

 - Lonar crater – Maharashtra.
 Impact crater with 1.8 km diameter, up to 150 m deep, created approximately 570,000 years ago.
-Partly filled with saline – alcaline lake – Lonar Lake.
-Besides rich wildlife, lake contains rare and unusual microorganisms.
+Partly filled with saline – alkaline lake – Lonar Lake.
+Besides rich wildlife, the lake contains rare and unusual microorganisms.

 - Nohkalikai Falls – Meghalaya.
 This is a beautiful 335 meters high plunge over a giant, overhanging cliff, falls almost directly into a green lake.